TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-monitor-soft-delete-capacity.md

 # Transfer data with AzCopy v10

 <!--issueDescription-->
 Storage capacity spike may due to soft delete capacity.
-If you have soft delete is enabled and there are a lot of delete operations happened recently, you may have high capacity caused by soft delete.
+If you have soft delete enabled and there are a lot of delete operations happened recently, you may have high capacity caused by soft delete.
-When data is deleted, it transitions to a soft deleted state instead of being permanently erased.
-When soft delete is on and you overwrite data, a soft deleted snapshot is generated to save the state of the overwritten data.
-Soft deleted objects are invisible unless explicitly listed.
 You can configure the amount of time soft deleted data is recoverable before it is permanently expired.
 <!--/issueDescription-->